ProjectZKM/Ziren/docs/src/design/arithmetization.md

 * Matrix: A matrix that each cell is variable.

+#### Template Builders

+* AirBuilderWithPublicValues: a builder who defines the public inputs
+* PairBuilder: a builder who defines the pre-defined state variables
+* PermutationAirBuilder: a builder whose constraints are enfoced by a permutation check.

 ### Sub Builder

 * FilteredAirBuilder: a sub builder whose constraints are enforced by a condition.
-* PermutationAirBuilder: a sub builder whose constraints are enfoced by a permutation check.
+* SubBuilder